Characterizing quaternion rings over an arbitrary base

 This article is organized as follows.
 We begin (\S 1) by very briefly reviewing some preliminary material concerning algebras with standard involution and exceptional rings as well as ternary quadratic modules and Clifford algebras.
 We then define the canonical exterior form (\S 2).
 Using this form, we prove the equivalence in Theorem B (\S 3).
 We then prove Theorem A (\S 4) and conclude by discussing some consequences.

 The author would like to thank Asher Auel, Manjul Bhargava, Brian Conrad, Noam Elkies, Jordan Ellenberg, Jon Hanke, Hendrik Lenstra, and Raman Parimala for their suggestions and comments which helped to shape this research.
 We are particularly indebted to Melanie Wood who made many helpful remarks and corrections.
-This project was partially supported by the National Security Agency under Grant Number H98230-09-1-0037.
+This project was partially supported by the National Science Foundation under Grant No.\ DMS-0901971.